Johannes Junge Ruhland

 Biography

-My current research program is on manuscripts that present historical narratives, especially in prose.
+For the last four years, I have mostly been focusing on manuscripts containing historical narratives, primarily in prose.
 By looking at manuscripts of the Histoire ancienne jusqu’à César, the Grandes Chroniques de France, and the Bible historiale, I try to develop a better understanding of how the medium of the manuscript book enables readers to understand what history is and engage with historical narratives in ways that depend on the material presentation of texts.
-I am developing a book project based on this research.
-In parallel, I am also editing a volume of essays titled Making History with Manuscripts in Medieval and Early Modern Europe.
-Contributors ask how manuscripts shape historical narratives and conceptions of history across several languages and periods and with diverse methodologies.
-Until these books come out, you will be able to read about this research in Medium Ævum, Mediaevalia, and various collections of essays.
+My first monograph will be on that topic; in seven chapters, it foregrounds the bookishness of French prose histories, demonstrates that the writing of history happened in manuscript workshops as well as in historians’ studies, and explores the implications of reading history from history-books.
+You can read on this topic in “Sequence and Simultaneity in the Grandes Chroniques de France: ‘Incidences’ as a Historiographical Category” (Medium Ævum 93.2, 2024), in forthcoming articles with Mediaevalia and Romanic Review, and in Making History with Manuscripts in Medieval and Early Modern Europe (De Gruyter, 2025), where contributors ask how manuscripts shape historical narratives and conceptions of history across several languages and periods and with diverse methodologies.
+My next monograph will expand on this topic by asking how reading “bad histories” in manuscripts can help us reassess them and situate them in medieval literary culture, notably by studying (and practicing!) the performance of these works.

-I am also working on how manuscripts shape or transform scholarly notions of literary genres.
-Read about it in my newly published “The Practice of Debate in French Literature before Machaut” (French Studies), with a companion edition: “Bernier de Chartres’ Vraie Medecine d’amours and His Lady’s Response (Vienna, ÖNB, Cod.
-2609)” (Romania).
+I am also working on an expanded conception of debates in medieval French literature.
+Read about it in “The Practice of Debate in French Literature before Machaut” (French Studies 78.1, 2024), with a companion edition: “Bernier de Chartres’ Vraie Medecine d’amours and His Lady’s Response (Vienna, ÖNB, Cod.
+2609)” (Romania 141, 2023).
+This research feeds into a project about medieval French theorizations of textuality; for the latest on this subject, you will have to wait until JMEMS 56.2 comes out (“Speech, Plants, and Precious Objects: Tropes of Interpolation in Medieval French and Occitan Literature”).

-When I teach literature, I love to draw on topics that have long accompanied me, such as animality and human-animal relations, courtly love, social norms, gender and sexuality, debate and debating techniques, and literature as a form with which to think.
-I am also an advocate for making all teaching about skills, and I try to help students improve on writing and speaking while they learn about medieval texts and manuscripts.
+When I teach literature, I like to draw on topics that have long accompanied me, such as animality and human-animal relations, courtly love, debate and debating techniques, literature as a form with which to think, and, of course, manuscripts.
+I am an advocate for making all learning about skills, and I try to help students improve on writing and speaking while they discover medieval texts and manuscripts.

 I am available to supervise Honors and Master’s theses.
-Students interested in pursuing doctoral studies with me should consider applying to the Medieval Institute’s PhD program, where I am a Fellow.
+Students interested in pursuing doctoral studies with me should consider applying to the Medieval Institute’s PhD program.
+If you don’t yet know what to work on, that’s not a problem, we’ll find something together.

 Representative Publications